 In Lower School at Episcopal Day School, students are inspired to stretch towards their greatest potential, begin learning through hands-on participation and collaboration and think critically and creatively.
-Focusing on cultivating the whole child, our well-qualified teachers have created an intriguing environment where students genuinely love to learn, as they grow into their individual gifts and talents.
-Furthermore, our School Counselor and Christian Education Teacher partner to provide guidance and social development activities, as well as meaningful service learning experiences.
+Focusing on cultivating the whole child, our well-qualified teachers have created an environment where students genuinely love to learn, as they grow into their individual gifts and talents.
+Furthermore, our Lay Chaplain and Christian Education Teacher provides guidance and social development activities, as well as meaningful service learning experiences.

 2nd – 5th Grades, South Campus

 - Engaged in exploratory learning and collaborative groups

 - Critical thinking and creativity encouraged